-We all know that baking soda is an essential ingredient in whipping up fluffy pancakes, quick breads and perfect cakes.
+Baking soda is an essential ingredient in whipping up fluffy pancakes, quick breads and perfect cakes.
 But did you know it works wonders cleaning around the house, too?
 This gentle, non-toxic pantry staple is a powerhouse when it comes to removing oil stains, cleaning your kids’ toys, and even freshening your breath.
-(Try these other natural home cleaners, too.)
+(Try these other natural homemade cleaners, too.)

 Sprinkle a small amount of baking soda into the trash can once a week to help absorb odors.

-Pour baking soda directly onto grimy surface and let sit for 5 minutes.
+Pour baking soda directly onto a grimy surface and let sit for 5 minutes.
 Wipe with a damp sponge, scrubbing gently.
-Wipe clean with soft cloth.
+Wipe your stovetop clean with a soft cloth.

-Mix water, baking soda and lemon juice and wipe fruits and veggies to remove wax.
+Mix water, baking soda and lemon juice together.
+Wipe fruits and veggies with mixture to remove wax.

-Mix ½ cup baking soda in a bucket of warm water.
+Mix 1/2 cup baking soda in a bucket of warm water.
 Mop the floor and rinse with clean water.
 Learn how to make a homemade floor cleaner.

 Sprinkle baking soda in the bottom of your dishwasher and run as usual to help freshen and remove stains.
 Did you know you can clean all these things in a dishwasher?

-Pour baking soda slowly down the drain while running warm tap water.
+Pour baking soda slowly down the garbage disposal drain while running warm tap water.

-Sprinkle board with baking soda, scrub and rinse.
+Sprinkle a cutting board with baking soda, then scrub and rinse.
 (Use a disinfectant for cleaning.)

 Soak smelly dishrags in a bucket of warm water and baking soda.

 Soak smelly sponges in 4 tablespoons of baking soda dissolved in 1 quart of warm water regularly.
-Then disinfect them like this, because—let’s face it—sponges are filthy.
+If you really want to disinfect them, try these other methods for cleaning a sponge.

 Sprinkle a wet rag or sponge with baking soda and rub on sinks and bathtubs to remove stubborn soap scum.

 Make a paste of lemon juice and baking soda.
 Brush paste on grout lines with a toothbrush.
 Let sit several minutes and wipe off.
-Alternatively, you can mix ½ cup bleach with ¾ cup baking soda and apply in same manner.
+Alternatively, you can mix 1/2 cup bleach with 3/4 cup baking soda and apply in same manner.
 Just make sure you’re aware of the household cleaning products you should never mix.

 Are you cleaning your shower curtain enough?
 It’s easy!
 Sprinkle baking soda on a damp sponge, scrub curtain and rinse off with clean water.